 In late dumping syndrome, the body releases excess insulin in response to carbohydrate-rich meals.
 That can result in hypoglycemia and related symptoms.

-Possible causes without diabetes
+Possible causes of hypoglycemia without diabetes

 Several factors can cause hypoglycemia, even if you don’t have diabetes.
 Causes of hypoglycemia without diabetes include: